PRISM: Photonics-Informed Inverse Lithography for Manufacturable Inverse-Designed Photonic Integrated Circuits: Proposed Framework

 \textbf{Photonics-Informed ILT Objective Beyond Pixel-wise Matching}.~ Finally, we optimize the latent variable by minimizing an $\ell_4$ loss guided by a user-specified photonic-informed weight map $\Gamma\in\mathbb{R}^{H_0\times W_0}$:

 In this study, we guide ILT using the normalized \emph{adjoint sensitivity} map of the device figure of merit, i.e., $\Gamma=|\partial\text{FoM}/\partial M_0|$ (normalized to [0.5, 1.5]).
 Intuitively, the adjoint sensitivity identifies mask regions where small geometric perturbations induce the largest FoM change, and thus where faithful recovery matters most.
 This \textbf{embeds photonic insight (design-intent) directly into ILT}: the optimizer concentrates correction effort on performance-critical features, while allowing FoM-insensitive regions to relax strict pixel-wise fidelity and instead deform to accommodate neighboring corrections, improving overall FoM-driven parametric yield.
+Additionally, the adjoint sensitivity is precomputed only once on the intended target design mask and applied as a weighting map to the loss calculation.
+The additional computational cost mainly comes from an element-wise weighting operation, whose overhead is negligible.

+Finally, the corrected mask is legalized through morphology operations (opening and closing) to help satisfy the mask-rule check (MRC) and improve mask printability.
+However, this post-processing step does not guarantee the removal of all rule violations, especially when the inverse-designed device itself contains intrinsically small or closely spaced features that violate the target PDK design-rule check (DRC).
+Incorporating DRC/MRC fixing directly into the inverse-design or ILT loop is an important future research topic and is beyond the main scope of this work.